SirGnip/ClipDashboard/notes.md

 - maybe list out core use cases (broad, but not exhaustive)
     - list bare-bones features to replace my python implmenetation so i will actually start using it
     - then list ist *must* have features (the core, fun features like append, split, join, sort filter)
-    - have a second list for "maybe" (like ability to control truncation of )
+    - have a second list for "maybe"

 - x double click on item does a "retrieve" of that item into clipboard
     - what about multi-select?